Registration of marriage

 Before you get married

-Before you get married, you and the person you wish to marry are required to give notification of your intention to marry to the Registrar at your local Civil Registration Service.
+Before you get married, you and the person you want to marry must give notification of your intention to marry to the Registrar at your local Civil Registration Service.
 You must do this in person, at least 3 months before the date of your marriage.
 Read more about notification requirements for marriage.

 If you are already in a civil partnership and wish to marry, you should contact the Registrar who will guide you through the process.
 The notification can be given to any Registrar.
 Find your local Civil Registration Service.